 The other evening, I finally went to see the new Batman movie, The Dark Knight Rises.
 The punch line (and never was the term “punch” more appropriate) is that I have to give it a definite thumbs down.
-It is, without question, my least favorite Christopher Nolan movie, and that’s saying something, because (unlike many cinephiles I know), I quite like Nolan’s work.
+It is, without question, my least favorite Christopher Nolan movie, and that’s saying something, because (unlike some), I quite like Nolan’s work.

 I’m a life-long comics fan and a life-long fan of the Batman.
 I’ve known the worlds of DC and Marvel for over 40 years.
 For me, Superman has a slight edge, but the Batman has always been a close second.
 Those two comprise a full quarter to one-third of my comics and gnovels (graphic novels) collection.
 Frank Miller‘s The Dark Knight Returns is one of two seminal works I hold in the highest esteem.
 (The other, of course, is Alan Moore‘s Watchmen.)